An Exploration of Lifestyle Creep

 A money mindset coach can help

 Talking about money is hard.
 I get it.
 People would rather talk about sex than money in most cases!
 With money mindset coaching, you can work with an ICF-accredited, highly experienced coach to help you navigate lifestyle creep and other financial quandaries.
 No judgment, just support and authenticity.
 If you’re wondering if working with a coach would help you, you owe it to yourself to find out.
-You can learn more about money mindset coaching and apply here.

 Emily is a mindset coach and writer specializing in the habits of Millennial and Gen Z high achievers in the areas of money, relationships, lifestyle and travel.